tvwenger/kd/README.md

 # kd
 Utilities to calculate kinematic distances and kinematic distance uncertainties.
 See (TBD, paper submitted).
+An on-line tool which uses this code to compute kinematic distances is available here (TBD).

 ## General Utilities
 The script `kd_utils.py` includes several functions relevant to computing kinematic distances: